 Amgen is a venture capital success story.
 Venture capitalist Bill Bowes, previously a key player in founding such companies as Sun Microsystems and Applied Biosystems, recruited a small group of scientists and investors to establish AMGen (Applied Molecular Genetics).
 Together, the investors put up approximately $81,000 and obtained a loan for another $76,000 to found the company.

 In the first three years, Amgen scientists, under the leadership of Amgen's first CEO, George Rathmann, tried many different experiments.
-These ranged from cloning luciferase (the light source for fireflies) to producing indigo dye in E. coli.
+These ranged from making specialty chemicals to cloning luciferase (the enzyme responsible for light generation in fireflies) to creating a process for producing indigo dye in E. coli.
 However, none of these early findings proved commercially viable.
+The focus soon shifted—to help treat serious illnesses.

 Then, in 1983, came one of the first big discoveries.
 After working over two tireless years combing through 1.5 million fragments of the human genome, a team led by a young scientist named Fu-Kuen Lin was able to isolate and clone the erythropoietin gene—responsible for the stimulation of red blood cell production.
 This discovery would lead to one of the world's most successful biotech drugs, EPOGEN® (epoetin alfa), and set the future direction of the company.